 Line Activities related to nuclear energy 1 The company carries out, finances or has exposures to research, development, demonstration and implementation of innovative power generation plants that produce energy from nuclear processes with a minimum amount of fuel cycle waste.
-No 2 The company carries out, finances or has exposures to the construction and safe operation of new nuclear power plants for the generation of electricity or process heat, including for district heating purposes or for industrial processes such as hydrogen production, and improvements in their safety with the help of the best available technology.
+2 The company carries out, finances or has exposures to the construction and safe operation of new nuclear power plants for the generation of electricity or process heat, including for district heating purposes or for industrial processes such as hydrogen production, and improvements in their safety with the help of the best available technology.
 No 3 The company carries out, finances or has exposures to the safe operation of existing nuclear power plants that generate electricity or process heat, including for district heating or industrial processes such as the production of hydrogen from nuclear energy, and improvements to their safety.
-No Fossil gas activities 4 The company carries out, finances or has exposures to the construction or operation of power generation plants using gaseous fossil fuels.
+Fossil gas activities 4 The company carries out, finances or has exposures to the construction or operation of power generation plants using gaseous fossil fuels.
 No 5 The company carries out, finances or has exposures to the construction, upgrading and operation of combined heat/cool and power generation plants using gaseous fossil fuels.
+No 6 The company carries out, finances or has exposures to the construction, upgrading and operation of heat generation plants that produce heat/cooling using gaseous fossil fuels.
 No